rjurney/libpostal-reborn/README.md

 This repository contains the source code for the blog post [Libpostal, Reborn!]() Use it to reproduce the results show in the post as a jumping off point to adopting Libpostal.

 There are two ways to run the code - Docker or local Python 3.
 The Docker method is easier, but the local Python 3 method will work with Visual Studio Code and Apple MPS GPUs.

+## Address Matching via Sentence Transformers

+This project includes notebooks that demonstrate how to fine-tune a model using the `SentenceTransformers` library to match addresses.
+The final model interface will return a sentence embedding for a given address based on the textual semantics of 10-20K global addresses.
+This work could be extended into a matching product.

+The notebooks are:

+1) <a href="Address Data Augmentation.ipynb">Address Data Augmentation.ipynb</a> - this notebook takes =~ 100 corner cases for address matching / mismatching and generates 5-figures of labeled training pairs to fine-tune a model.

+2) <a href="Fine-Tuned Sentence Transformer.ipynb">Fine-Tuned Sentence Transformer.ipynb</a> - This notebook demonstrates how to fine-tune a model using the <a href="https://sbert.net">sentence-transformers</a> Python library to match addresses.

 ## Running the Code